 Step 0: Understanding Audio Emotion Detection

-Audio emotion detection is a powerful AI technology that analyzes vocal cues to identify the emotional state of the speaker.
-It has a wide range of applications, from enhancing customer service interactions to improving mental health diagnostics.
+This technology has a wide range of applications, from enhancing customer service interactions to improving mental health diagnostics.
 Some common use cases include call center analytics, voice-based virtual assistants, and emotion-aware gaming experiences.

 Definition and Importance